 GRI was founded by two disciples of Mahatma Gandhi to empower the rural populace through higher education.
-The vision and mission are:

-Vision: "Promotion of a casteless and classless society through instruction, research and extension".
+The vision and mission are: Vision: "Promotion of a casteless and classless society through instruction, research and extension".
 Mission: "Providing knowledge support to the rural sector to usher in a self-reliant, self-sufficient and self-governed society".

-The curricular framework of GRI is designed inline with its vision and mission.
-The Institute has been offering academic programmes focusing on outreach activities to promote integrated rural development.
-The programmes offered are unconventional, needbased, and rural-oriented to develop human resources for local and global employment demands.
+The Ministry of Education (MoE), Govt. of India shall be the Sponsoring Society of the Gandhigram Rural Institute (GRI), Gandhigram.
 The Institute is fully funded by MoE and has a well-structured governance system as per the guidelines of UGC.
 The Institute has statutory bodies viz., Academic Council, the Planning and Monitoring Board, the Finance Committee and the Board of Management which meet at regular intervals.
-It also has several committees / sub-committees to decentralize decisionmaking process and to assure transparent and effective governance.
-The students are trained on Gandhian ideologies and human values through Shanti Sena (Peace Brigades).
-In addition, the wide range of unique interdepartmental courses facilitate the students to acquire special skills and knowledge.
+It also hasseveral committees / sub-committees to decentralize decision making process and to assure transparent and effective governance.